Understanding Real Property Judgment Liens in California

 The Purpose of Real Property Judgment Liens

-Judgment creditors need these liens as leverage to get what they’re owed; essentially holding the property hostage until payment is made.
+Creditors need these liens as leverage to get what they’re owed; essentially holding the property hostage until payment is made.
 This method proves particularly effective when dealing with large debts that cannot be easily settled through other means.

 The Importance of Recording Real Property Liens